Terms of reference of the Prison Sub-Committee

-The Sub-committee will meet in York up to three times annually; one of these meetings will be the annual meeting of the Regional PLO’s.
+The Sub-committee will meet in York up to four times annually one of which will be an online meeting; one of these meetings will be the annual meeting of the Regional PLO’s.
 Members are expected to attend meetings on a regular basis.
 If a member fails to attend two consecutive meetings, he/she will cease to be a member of the Sub-committee.

 Minutes of each meeting will be made available to the General Service Office for distribution to all General Service Board members as soon as possible after each meeting.